 Applications for Medicaid are often initially denied, but there is an appeals process built into the system that includes an administrative hearing and court proceedings to protect the rights of vulnerable seniors.
 An attorney with experience in elder law can protect your rights when your application has been denied.

 Landskind & Ricaforte Law Group, P.C. offers personalized estate planning services to the pre- and post-retirement community, including Medicaid planning for individuals concerned about the cost of nursing home care.
 Call today to learn how Renata Landskind, Esq. and Terence J. Ricaforte, Esq. can help you receive the care you need.
-Appointments are available in New York City, Staten Island, Queens, and Long Island.
+Appointments are available in our Brooklyn office by calling 718-333-5007.
+We also are available to meet in Staten Island, Queens, Long Island, and throughout New York City.